 • What is the most difficult decision you’ve had to make, and how did you arrive at your decision?

 Additional Download/Resource by SHRM:

-The Society of Human Resources Management (SHRM) offers this free guide that helps hiring managers with conducting behavior interviews with early-career job candidates.
-Click the below image to download this PDF.
+The Society of Human Resources Management (SHRM) offers this free guide for hiring managers who conduct behavior interviews with early-career job candidates.